-Primary data collection with customers in DACs is challenging.
-In these communities as there is a lack of trust with their utility and other government entities.
+Primary data collection is challenging with customers in DAC communities, who often distrust their utility and other government entities.
 Additional obstacles to customer participation include language and technology barriers.
 Opinion Dynamics worked with Self-Help Enterprises (SHE) and other community-based organizations in SJV to assist with community outreach and support.

-Community outreach for this study included door-to-door canvassing, participating in community meetings or events, and providing schools and other community organizations with information and fliers.
-While designing data collection and outreach materials, we were careful to keep them easy to understand and ensured the online versions were easy to navigate.
-Opinion Dynamics gathered input from SHE to create materials that residents could understand and relate to.
-In addition, all data collection instruments were offered in English and Spanish, and customers could take the quantitative survey online or over the telephone.
+Community outreach for this study included door-to-door canvassing, participating in community meetings or events, and providing information and fliers to schools and other community organizations.
+Data collection and outreach materials, informed by input from SHE, prioritized readability, relatability, and accessibility of both physical and online materials.
+Additionally, all data collection instruments were offered in English and Spanish, and the quantitative survey could be completed online or over the telephone.

-A second challenge for this study was the COVID-19 pandemic, which occurred in the midst of data collection.
-As a result, we paused the data collection and adjusted the survey instruments and data collection strategies.
-First, due to the long-term focus of the study, we modified the survey instruments to focus respondents on how they typically use energy in their homes versus their current situation during the pandemic when they are spending more time at home.
-We also prepared and tested the use of virtual site visits in place of in-home audits to keep the project on schedule.
-We made virtual options available for both the in-home audits and in-person interviews to ensure customers were comfortable with participating in further data collection.
+A second challenge for this study was the necessity of pausing data collection in response to the COVID-19 pandemic.
+We also adjusted the survey instruments and our data collection strategies.
+First, due to the longer term focus of the study, we modified the survey instruments to focus respondents on how they typically used energy in their homes prior to the COVID-19 and associated lockdowns that increased their time at home.
+We also prepared, tested, and made available virtual options for both the in-home audits and in-person interviews to ensure customers were comfortable with participating in further data collection.